 We approach our individual therapy, couples counseling and family therapy with compassion, kindness, and respect.
 We are non-judgmental, accepting, and compassionate in our words, actions, and thoughts.
 While holding a respectful stance, we reflect back to the client what we observe.
 The coupling of honesty with respect assists the client to grow in deeper relationships with themselves and their loved ones.

-Our clinical community is founded on the belief in the healing potential of the therapeutic relationship and the importance of providing a safe, sacred, and contained space for our clients.
+Our clinical community is founded on the belief in the healing potential of the therapeutic relationship and the importance of providing a calm, sacred, and contained space for our clients.
 It is nurtured by our support of each other and our dedication to continued training, supervision, and peer interaction.
 Clinical focus is based on contemporary, relational, solution-oriented systemic models of psychotherapy.
 Therapists have a person-centered and holistic approach as we listen to and tend to the hearts, minds, bodies, and souls of our clients.
 In counseling we walk with clients through defense structures and into self-expression with the aim of relieving and healing suffering.
 Many of us no longer need the walls we built previously to protect ourselves, but would never risk taking them down alone.

 We also approach clients with a “post-modern collaborative approach” in our individual therapy, couple’s counseling and family counseling.
 Pairing the clients desire to resolve and address the presenting concern with our therapists unique skill set means generating new ideas and solutions.
 We work together as professionals to find new hope and possibilities for living a life more full of love, relationship, and joy no matter the circumstance.
-Our commitment to specific, joint collaboration, and our reliance on spiritual enlightenment, is key to everything we do.
+Our commitment to cooperative collaboration, alongside our reliance on spiritual enlightenment, is key to everything we do.

 The witty, wise playwright George Bernard Shaw said, “Life isn’t about finding yourself.
 Life is about creating yourself.”
 We are creative beings.
 We write the story of our lives by the words, actions, and thoughts we create and the way we interpret experiences.
 Thinking outside the box using the imagination can be a turning point when we feel stuck.
 As therapists, we seek to be creative, imaginative, and sometimes even playful, to help our clients find solutions, new hope, and ultimately healing.